outerbounds/metaflow-tools/README.md

+> **Note:** This repository is **not** for [Outerbounds](https://outerbounds.com) deployments.
+It is focused on **open-source (OSS) Metaflow** usage and tooling.
+>
 [![](https://img.shields.io/badge/slack-@outerbounds-purple.svg?logo=slack )](http://slack.outerbounds.co/)

 # ⚒️ Metaflow Admin Tools

-This repository contains various configuration files, tools and utilities for operating [Metaflow](https://github.com/Netflix/metaflow) in production.
+This repository contains various configuration files, tools and utilities for operating OSS [Metaflow](https://github.com/Netflix/metaflow) in production.
 See [Metaflow documentation](https://docs.metaflow.org) for more information about Metaflow architecture.
 Top level folders are structured as follows:

 ## Metaflow on AWS (/aws)
 ### Metaflow Cloudformation template